MattSimmons1/bb/README.md

 Pictographic programming language.
 Designed to make data entry super quick and easy!

 Define your own types and the syntax for them!
-For example: The following bb:
+For example, the following bb:

     a = { type: apples }
     b = { type: bananas, colour: yellow }